Skip to main content

 Weather, maps, and routes: to show you the forecast, Felt sends your coordinates to Apple's WeatherKit, which returns the weather.
 When you search for a place or ask for a route, Felt sends that query to Apple Maps through MapKit.
 Apple processes both under Apple's privacy policy, and we do not keep a copy.
 If you tap a Google Maps or Waze handoff, the route opens in the app or site you chose, and that handoff is user-initiated.
 Aurora forecasts come from NOAA's Space Weather Prediction Center and close-approach data from NASA's Jet Propulsion Laboratory, which are read-only feeds that receive no personal data.

 Retention and controls: your account details (email, name, and identifier) are kept through Firebase Authentication for as long as your account exists.
 On 1.4 and later, your synced record is kept in Cloud Firestore for as long as your account exists.
+Plan chat messages are stored separately from that record and are covered above.
 You can sign out from the profile chip, which also stops sync.
 You can ask us to access or delete the account data tied to your sign-in by emailing the address in Section 14.
 Deleting your account also removes the synced record.
 Removing the app clears the on-device data.

 Felt Weather requires Apple or Google sign-in, which collects your email, name, and an account identifier through Firebase Authentication.
-Your weather, calendar, location, and suggestions stay on your device.
+Your weather, calendar, location, and the suggestions Felt makes are read on your device, and we do not store them on our servers.
 Starting with Felt Weather 1.4, the places, routes, plans, and app preferences you save sync to an owner-only Cloud Firestore record so your devices match, and deleting your account erases it.
 Widgets, Live Activity, and Apple Watch receive only a redacted day summary.
-Felt uses no third-party analytics and no tracking today, and nothing is sold.
-Coordinates go to Apple WeatherKit, place and route searches go to Apple Maps, optional Google Maps and Waze handoffs open only when you tap them, and read-only sky data comes from NOAA and NASA.
+If you use a shared plan, that plan has a chat room, and those messages are stored on our servers where we can read them so we can moderate them.
+Plan chat is text only, without end-to-end encryption, and you can delete your own messages at any time.
+As of August 2026 the app has no advertising tracker or IDFA collection.
+The Help improve Felt switch starts off.
+If you turn it on, Google Analytics for Firebase receives a fixed allowlist of product events and counts them against its own pseudonymous app-instance identity plus standard app and device metadata for retention; the event fields are limited to platform, app version, screen name, source, action, and product id.
+The Mixpanel relay receives a separate random pseudonymous install handle so retention cohorts can group events, and Google Analytics never receives that handle.
+Neither path receives your account identity.
+We never set a Firebase user ID or send account email, receipts, transaction identifiers, weather coordinates, or free-form text to either product-analytics path.
+Coordinates go to Apple WeatherKit, place and route searches go to Apple Maps, and when Felt speaks a line out loud the text of that sentence goes to our voice service to be turned into audio.
+Optional Google Maps and Waze handoffs open only when you tap them, and read-only sky data comes from NOAA and NASA.
+Felt also keeps a short record on your device of how your booked plans turned out, which is not sent to any server we operate.
 You can sign out or delete your account, and each permission is off until you turn it on.

 Pantry Kitchen Journal

 Accounts are optional: you can use all of Pantry without an account.
-If you choose to sign in with Apple or Google, the app sends the provider sign-in token to a TAKE INTEREST verification service, which checks the token is genuine and sends back a confirmation.
+If you choose to sign in with Apple or Google, the app sends the provider sign-in token to a Take Interest verification service, which checks the token is genuine and sends back a confirmation.
 The token carries no kitchen data, and the service stores nothing.
 We receive your verified email address, and your name if the provider shares it.
 Your account record lives on your device in the iOS Keychain.
-It never enters iCloud Keychain and it never reaches our servers.
+It does not enter iCloud Keychain and it does not reach our servers.
 You can sign out or delete your account inside the app at any time (Account then Delete account).

 What we collect: we do not collect your receipts, pantry items, recipes, consumption history, grocery habits, or household content.
 If you sign in, we process your verified email address and optional name only for account sign-in.